digiwhite1980/jmxexporter/README.md

 ## Parameterized docker startup
 This docker container contains the [jmx_exporter](https://github.com/prometheus/jmx_exporter) http server jar.
-A entrypoint.sh file was added in order to make it configurable.
+An entrypoint.sh file was added in order to make it configurable.

 ## Parameters
 ```bash